nap2000/docs/online-case-management.rst

 On the settings tab specify:

+*  The question that identifies the criticality of the case
 *  The question that holds the status for a case
 *  The status value that indicates that the case is complete